azerion/phaser-spine/README.md

 Disclaimer
 ----------
-We at OrangeGames just love playing and creating awesome games.
+We at Azerion just love playing and creating awesome games.
 We aren't affiliated with Phaser.io and/or esotericsoftware.
 We just needed some awesome spine animations in our awesome HTML5 games.
 Feel free to use it for enhancing your own awesome games!

 Phaser Spine is distributed under the MIT license.
 All 3rd party libraries and components are distributed under their